marioanton/Aurora-Borealis-Dectector-Raspi/README.md

 # Aurora-Borealis-Raspi
 This project meant to exist because of auroras hobby came to my life.
+This is a manual for beginners, as i am on this science field.
+Feel free to correct me.
+Been trying to get the most accurate but according to hw used and knowledge

 Neccesary items to get Aurora Detector Raspi based.
 - Raspberry PI (Model B+ the one i used) [https://www.modmypi.com/]